Lasciate ogni speranza voi ch’entrate.

 I quickly do the math.
 I have twenty-two miles left to get to work.
 We just went three feet.
 That’s a yard.
 How many yards are in a mile again?
 Let’s see… carry the “1”…

-One of the first pieces of fiction I ever had published was a short story titled “405” in Chimeraworld 4 by Chimericana Press.
-In it, the years and years of road rage that had built up in the section of the 405 by the Getty Center where traffic just stops for no discernible reason finally exploded, turning that patch of concrete into a free-for-all that eclipsed the opening bridge scene of “Maximum Overdrive.”
+One of the first pieces of fiction I ever sold was a short story titled “405.”
+In it, the years and years of road rage that had built up in the section of the 405 by the Getty Center where traffic just stops for no discernible reason finally explodes, turning that patch of concrete into a free-for-all that eclipses the opening bridge scene of “Maximum Overdrive.”
 You know, the scene where AC/DC is driving a van and everyone gets crushed by watermelons.
-Angelinos will tell you that that story is not fiction.
+Angelinos will tell you that story is not fiction.

 There’s a man in a Mercedes in front of me.
 As we inch along, bumper to bumper, he keeps looking in his rearview and throwing his hands up in frustration.
 I look around.
 Is he irritated at me?
 What the hell did I do?